jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that the attacker can predict the salts beforehand and create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
 This is the same vulnerabilities that [short salts](#short-salts) have.

 The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the salt sequence number.
-Any reverse hash lookup tables now cannot be reused on other deployments: different peppers make the reverse hash lookups span a different range of salts.
+Any reverse hash lookup tables now cannot be reused on other deployments regardless of if the pepper is known or not.
+Different peppers make the reverse hash lookups span a different range of values.

 ## Short Salts

 If a salt is too short an attacker may create reverse hash lookup tables containing every possible salt combined with likely passwords.
 Using a long salt ([64 or more bits](#salt-bits)) ensures these tables would be impossibly large.

-This is the same solution as with [sequential salts](#sequential-salts) above.
+Another solution is to use a pepper in combination with short salts as also suggested with [sequential salts](#sequential-salts) above.

 ## Salt Length